 Laws 2000, Chapter 92 was an omnibus bill which addressed licensing, fees, bonding, civil penalties, administration of and claims against the Student Tuition Recovery Fund.

-Laws 2008, Chapter 211 exempted licensed nursing schools and licensed drivers’ education schools from Board oversight.
-Laws 2011, Chapter 141 exempted training programs for managers and caregivers in assisted living facilities from Board oversight.
+Laws 2008, Chapter 211 exempted licensed nursing schools and licensed drivers’ education schools from Board licensing requirements.
+Laws 2011, Chapter 141 exempted training programs for managers and caregivers in assisted living facilities from Board licensing requirements.

 Laws 2014, Chapter 213 allowed the Board to enter into intergovernmental agreements to manage reciprocity agreements with regard to private postsecondary distance education programs.